How to watch March Madness - TV & Streaming Options

 Tips for a Better Viewing Experience

-Of course, the process of setting up endless free trials is cumbersome, so for many people, the best bet is to simply make the best of the situation as it is.
+Of course, the process of setting up endless free trials is cumbersome, so for many people, the best way to watch March Madness is to simply make the best of the situation as it is.
 Sport is best enjoyed with friends, so viewing parties can come in very handy.
-Whether that is to arrange to meet at a house, which has the appropriate package, or by collectively buying a package or antenna.
+Whether that is to arrange to meet at a house which has the appropriate package, or by collectively buying a package or antenna.

 If you do go down the antenna route, make sure to buy a good-quality one.
 Nothing is more annoying than a mis-timed glitch at the most crucial moment.
 The same goes for the internet.
 If you have multiple people in the house, then extra demand could be placed on the WiFi.
 The best way to get around this would be to either connect the streaming device directly to the router via an ethernet cable or simply ask everyone to disconnect from the WiFi.